castorini/pyserini/docs/experiments-msmarco-passage.md

 The above script should generate 9 jsonl files in `collections/msmarco-passage/collection_jsonl`, each with 1M lines (except for the last one, which should have 841,823 lines).

-We can now index these docs as a `JsonCollection` using Anserini:
+We can now index these docs as a `JsonCollection` using Pyserini:

 ```bash
 python -m pyserini.index.lucene \